hjson/hjson-cpp/README.md

 # Compiling

-The easiest way to use hjson-cpp is to simply include all of the files from the folders `src` and `include` into your own project.
+The easiest way to use hjson-cpp is to simply include all of the files from the folder `include` into your own project.
 The only requirement is that your compiler fully supports C++11.

 GCC 4.8 has the C++11 headers for regex, but unfortunately not a working implementation, so for GCC at least version 4.9 is required.